Start a new tradition (or two) and savor the memories

 - Personalized stockings

 An annual Advent calendar

 This is a nice tradition, and you have lots of options.
 You could invest in an Advent calendar that can be reused year each year—there are lots of beautiful wooden and fabric ones that include drawers, doors, and pockets for each day of the month.
 Or, you could start a tradition of gifting your little one a “consumable” Advent calendar each year.
 They come in all sorts of themes and include small toys, candy, and other items for kids of all ages.
 Or, if you’re feeling crafty, get some inspiration from House Beautiful’s 16 DIY Advent Calendars.

 Maybe this is something you do already—but, if not, now’s a great time to start.
 An annual tree-farm family outing is something your child will remember fondly, forever.
 As they get older, they can get more involved in the actual tree-selection and other activities that may be on offer.
 (And don’t forget to take photos!)

 Christmas “photo shoots”

 While we’re talking about photos…make it a point to take annual Christmastime photos with your little one, starting now.
 It can be a professional photo shoot, or a completely amateur one; either way, you might consider using some of the photos on a photo Christmas card.
-And, might we suggest this adorable “My First Christmas” bodysuit for baby?
+And, might we suggest something from our adorable Christmas collection for baby?
 It will allow you to look back and remember the milestone fondly.

 Do you still have a “Baby’s 1st Christmas” ornament from your first Christmas?
 We wouldn’t be surprised if you did.
 It’s a wonderful keepsake to be cherished.
 There are endless options (both personalized and not)—or, get creative, and make your own.
 You could create a photo ornament, one with baby’s handprints, or some other type of memento that is meaningful.
 DIY & Crafts has some ideas for Memorable DIY Baby’s 1st Christmas ornaments.